 Putting the people of New Hampshire first

-My name is Debra Altschiller, I am your neighbor.
-Like you, I have chosen the Seacoast community as my home..
-I am a three-term state representative from Stratham and the 2022 Democratic nominee for New Hampshire Senate District 24, which are the communities of Exeter, Greenland, Hampton Falls, Hampton, North Hampton, Rye and Stratham.
+My name is Debra Altschiller, and I am your neighbor.
+Like you, I have chosen the Seacoast community as my home.
+I am a three-term state representative from Stratham and the 2022 Democratic nominee for New Hampshire Senate District 24, which includes the communities of Exeter, Greenland, Hampton Falls, Hampton, North Hampton, Rye and Stratham.

-First elected in 2016, I has been a fearless advocate for reproductive rights, expanded health care and sound public health, common sense gun safety legislation, crime prevention with a special focus on protection for victims of sexual and domestic violence, fully funded public schools, workers rights, healthy drinking water, environmental protection and equal rights for all.
+First elected in 2016, I has been a fearless advocate for reproductive rights, common sense gun safety legislation, and crime prevention with a special focus on protection for victims of sexual and domestic violence, fully funded public schools, workers rights, healthy drinking water, environmental protection equal rights for all, and expanded health care and sound public health

-I have never voted for an income, sales or capital gains tax, a fact that has been recognized multiple times by the bi-partisan Job Creators Alliance, which has contributed to my campaigns in recognition of my consistent votes against a sales and income tax.
+I have never voted for an income, sales or capital gains tax, a fact that has been recognized multiple times by the bi-partisan Job Creators Alliance, which has contributed to my campaigns in recognition of my consistent votes against new taxes.